fdavalo/multi-tenant-network-segregation/README.md

-# micro segmentation on Openshift
+# multi-tenant network segregation on Openshift

 ## Example of tenant segregation by subnet and by namespaces